-Principles to Strengthen an Organization in the New COVID-19 Normal
+Principles to Strengthen a Company in New COVID-19 Normal

 Capitalize on the situation.
 Difficult circumstances expose weaknesses and create opportunities.
 Give weaknesses full transparency and work to strengthen those areas.
 The competitive weight lifter who starts to use the new and innovative equipment may realize that their latissimus dorsi erector spina bicep isn’t as strong as they thought.
 So they begin to focus on that muscle, knowing that its development may be just what they need to win the next competition.
 Business is competitive, so we must similarly focus on strengthening the areas that make us most vulnerable to our competition.

 Strengthen financial contingencies.
 This often involves, among other things, a strategy for cash management and wise banking practices.
 A solid financial strategy will include a combination of cash reserves and credit options.
 The blend of the two will be unique for every business.
 Have your contingency plans in place and be ready to execute when needed.

 Don’t make reactionary or fear-based decisions.
 Be rational and consider the big picture.
 In the face of a crisis, there will always be the temptation to cut corners, operate with less integrity and transparency, and look out for our own self-interest at the expense of others or the overall business.
 Be mindful to avoid this tendency.